Australia abides by the Rottweiler’s country of origin breed standard, Germany.

 UTILIZATION: Companion, service and working dog.

-Rottweiler breeder’s aim at a dog of abundant strength, black coated with clearly defined rich tan markings, whose powerful appearance does not lack nobility and which is exceptionally well suited to being a companion, service and working dog.
+Rottweiler breeders aim at a dog of abundant strength, black coated with clearly defined rich tan markings, whose powerful appearance does not lack nobility and which is exceptionally well suited to being a companion, service, rescue and working dog.

-Good-natured, placid in basic disposition and fond of children, very devoted, obedient, biddable and eager to work.
+natured, placid in basic disposition, very devoted, obedient, biddable and eager to work.
 His appearance is natural and rustic, his behaviour self-assured, steady and fearless.
-He reacts to his surroundings with great alertness.
+He reacts to his surroundings with great alertness and at the same time eventempered.

 Lips: Black, close fitting, corner of the mouth not visible, gum as dark as possible.